mkanoor/receptor_catalog_installer_scripts/README.md

  - **export RHSM_URL=<<Your QA/CI Subscription Manager URL>> (optional)**
  - Run the following command ( **install.sh sample_playbooks/vm/install_receptor.yml**)
  - After the install completes you should be able to have a system service running for the receptor

+A QA Repository can be specified via an environment variable, this repo would contain the  RPM's for the receptor, catalog receptor plugin and their dependencies. e.g. export **QA_REPO**=......
+** install.sh sample_playbooks/vm/install_receptor_qa.yml**

 ## Usage: Docker Container